Authored by Milamber on 16 Feb-23 with review from the Treasury Council

 We propose to establish an incentive scheme for the development team (comprising all full-time engineering and design team contributors) in order to ensure their long-term motivation, incentivise them to ensure that product development milestones are hit and to maintain the high work standards displayed to date.
 We propose to ring fence a total incentives pot of 1.25m PDT to be shared across the milestones of the DAO’s three key development projects in 2023 (Player Management, Guildr, Priming)…

-This scheme is intended to mimic a short-term sales/dev incentive scheme and does not preclude team members from participation in any other bonus or incentive scheme the DAO may implement.
+This scheme is intended to mimic a short-term sales/dev incentive scheme (instead, using the governance token) and does not preclude team members from participation in any other bonus or incentive scheme the DAO may implement.

 It is common practice in tech businesses to incentivise engineers (or other departments such as sales) with short-term rewards for achieving agreed deadlines and targets in order to ensure their motivation to work hard and that those product development milestones are hit within the stated timeframes.